-If your company is insolvent and cannot meet its outstanding debts, you might find that your creditors file a winding-up petition against the company.
+If your company is insolvent and cannot meet its outstanding debts, your creditors could file a winding-up petition against the company.
 This is also known as a compulsory liquidation.

-We can offer advice and guidance throughout this process – and if you act quickly we could stop it completely.
+We can offer advice and guidance throughout this process.
+If you act quickly we could stop it completely.

 What’s a compulsory liquidation?

-A compulsory liquidation is a way for a third party – usually a creditor – to force the liquidation of a company’s assets to repay money that they are owed.
-This happens because the company is insolvent – which means it cannot pay back what it owes to its creditors now or in the future.
+A compulsory liquidation is a way for a third party (usually a creditor) to force the liquidation of a company’s assets to repay money they are owed.
+This happens because the company is insolvent, which means it cannot pay back what it owes to its creditors now or in the future.

 What happens in a compulsory liquidation?

-The first action in this type of liquidation is for a winding-up petition to be filed in court by one or more of your creditors.
+First, a winding-up petition must be filed in court by one or more of your creditors.
 There will then be a court hearing.
 A judge will hear the petition and make a decision on whether the compulsory liquidation should go ahead.

 We can give you professional guidance from the very beginning of the process.
-At this hearing you’ll have the opportunity to present your case too, so it’s vital that you also seek the right legal help.
+At this hearing, you’ll have the opportunity to present your case too.
+It’s vital that you seek the right legal help for this.

 If the compulsory liquidation is given the go-ahead by the judge, the court will appoint an official receiver.
-Your creditors will appoint a licensed insolvency practitioner – and it’s at this point where we become your liquidator.
-In this role, we’ll handle any admin and organise for the sale of the company’s assets.
-Proceeds will go to the creditors first, with any leftover money going to shareholders and the directors.
+Your creditors will appoint a licensed insolvency practitioner.
+It’s at this point where we become your liquidator.
+In this role, we’ll handle any admin and organise for the sale of your company’s assets.
+Proceeds will go to the creditors first.
+Any leftover money will go to shareholders and the directors.